Personal Injury Lawyer Trenton, NJ

 Q: What if my relative has dementia or alzheimer’s?

-A: Residents who have trouble communicating or remembering events, may be at-risk for mistreatment.
-Those with dementia or alzheimer’s disease may get taken advantage of by caregivers since the resident will probably have trouble remembering what happened.
+A: Residents who have trouble communicating or remembering events are generally at even greater risk for mistreatment.
+They are some of the most challenging patients and tend to test the patience of their care givers.
+Those with dementia or alzheimer’s disease may also get taken advantage of by caregivers who know these residents will often have trouble remembering or expressing what has happened.
 Also, even if the resident does tell their loved ones about the abuse, they may not be believed if they are perceived as unreliable due to the diagnosis.

 Q: What should I do if I find out my relative is being abused?

 A: Before leaving the facility, take photographic evidence of how your relative has been mistreated.
-Whether this be a filthy living condition or unexplained physical wounds, gather proof before filing a report to the facility.
-The caregiving staff may try to clean up the evidence if you submit a complaint before you have a chance to document it through photographs.
-If you file a lawsuit against the facility with a personal injury lawyer Trenton, NJ relies on, your case depends on what evidence you bring forward to show how the abuse or neglect occurred.
+Whether this be a filthy living condition, unexplained physical wounds, or other such circumstances, gather proof before filing a report to the facility.
+The facility’s staff may try to clean up the evidence if you submit a complaint before you have a chance to document it through photographs.
+If you file a lawsuit against the facility with a personal injury lawyer Trenton, NJ relies on, such as the lawyers at Davis & Brusca, the strength of your case may depend on what evidence you can bring forward to show the abuse or neglect and how it occurred.

-Contact Davis & Brusca, LLC for their insight into personal injury cases and the vulnerability of nursing home abuse or neglect.
+Contact Davis & Brusca, LLC for their insight into personal injury cases and what you can do about your loved one’s nursing home abuse or neglect.